cchanzl/Lock-Screen/_posts/2020-06-19-Setting-up-Python-dashboard.md

 <b> Step 3: Adding visualisations </b>
 <br>

 Visualisations is first referenced in the app.layout as seen in the code below.
 The keyword here is "id=".
 This is how html recognises which visualisation to place at which location in the dashboard.
-The same id would then be reference in `app.callback()` later in the code.
+The same id would then be referenced in `app.callback()` later in the code.
 That is also where we will customise our visualisation, including its type and styling.

 ```python
     html.Div(className='row',  # Define the row element